masashi-hatano/MM-CDFSL/README.md

 ### Data Structure
 Please follow the data structure as detailed in [DATA_STRUCTURE.md](https://github.com/masashi-hatano/MM-CDFSL/blob/main/DATA_STRUCTURE.md).

+### Pre-processed Data
+You can download the pre-processed data from the [hub](https://huggingface.co/datasets/masashi-hatano/MM-CDFSL/tree/main).

 ## 📍 Model Zoo
 You can brouse the checkpoints of pre-trained model, comparison methods, and our models in this [folder](https://keio.box.com/s/ltyp8yksxa9nuyx77f5ma6bxbv7s8389) or directly download from the following links.